-- The CEO may vary the conditions of, suspend or cancel the (1) approval of a person under this Division. - (2) The approval of a person may be suspended or cancelled on one or more of the following grounds - if the CEO is satisfied that the person has wilfully or negligently contravened any provision of this Act; - if the CEO is satisfied that the person has contravened a (b) condition to which the approval is subject; - if the CEO is satisfied that the person has not competently carried out any duty of a food safety auditor under this Act; - if the CEO is satisfied that the person has a direct or indirect interest in any food business that, in the opinion of the CEO, could affect the performance of the person's functions under this Act; - at the request of the person; (e)
+- The CEO may vary the conditions of, suspend or cancel the (1) approval of a person under this Division. - The approval of a person may be suspended or cancelled on one (2) or more of the following grounds - - if the CEO is satisfied that the person has wilfully or negligently contravened any provision of this Act; - if the CEO is satisfied that the person has contravened a (b) condition to which the approval is subject; - if the CEO is satisfied that the person has not competently carried out any duty of a food safety auditor under this Act; - if the CEO is satisfied that the person has a direct or indirect interest in any food business that, in the opinion of the CEO, could affect the performance of the person's functions under this Act; - at the request of the person; (e) - for any other reason that the CEO considers appropriate. (f)